Cider Security launches application security platform

+Join today's leading executives online at the Data Summit on March 9th.
+Register here.

-Today, AppSec Operating System provider Cider Security emerged from stealth following a $38 million Series A funding round.
+Today, AppSec Operating System provider, Cider Security, emerged from stealth following a $32 million series A funding round.
 Cider Security’s platform aims to provide users with the capability to orchestrate and manage application security measures and controls through a single pane of glass.

 Through a single solution, Cider Security aims to help users gain transparency over the software development life cycle (SDLC) from code development to deployment, while identifying risks in the environment and receiving recommendations on how to improve its overall security posture.